 Lupus can also cause more serious health conditions, such as seizures.
 Some people with lupus also have low red blood cell counts.
 This can lead to anemia or low white blood cell counts that weaken your immune system and expose you to infections.

-Arthritis mostly affects the joints.
+Arthritis, by definition, is inflammation of the joints.
 It can cause everything from simple morning stiffness to swelling and pain.
-According to a CDC report, 25.6 percent of people with arthritis suffer severe pain, and 37.7 percent say it affects their daily activities.
+According to a CDC report, 25.6 percent of people with arthritis suffer severe joint pain, and 37.7 percent say that the pain affects their daily activities.

-Arthritis is an inflammatory condition associated with redness and swelling of the joints.
+This inflammatory condition is associated with redness and swelling of the joints.
 If you have arthritis, your joints might have a limited range of motion.
 This can prevent full extension and flexion of the joints and lead to pain, discomfort, and ultimately disability.

 People who carry a mutated version of this gene have twice the risk of developing lupus.
 They also have a 60 percent higher risk of developing rheumatoid arthritis.